srImathE satakOpAya nama:

 kazhivinum – in the past

-inanilan migunaraiyilan – having none who is equal or higher
+inanilan migunaraiyilan – having none who is equal to or higher than

 enanuyir – my sustaining soul